CreativeCodingLab/aluminum/README.md

 Issues - In OSX the MacPorts installation of FreeImage (installed into /opt/local/include/FreeImage.h) has some kind of type clash.
 Resolve by replacing all instances of BOOL in the FreeImage.h file with a unique name, like BOOL_FI.
 (In this header, BOOL is a tyepdef for int32, not sure what exactly the issue is, but easy enough to fix).

-Windows example projects and Static Library utilize Environmental Variables in build, must be defined by the the user in order to work: {GLM,FREEGLUT}_PATH